Frequently Asked Questions

 Part of the Orientation program is to verify your major interests.
 However, if you change your mind after orientation or during the registration process, please click on our Forms and Petitions page, download and print a Change of Major form.
 Fill it out and mail or fax it to the address listed at the top of the form.
 We will process your request within 24 hours of receipt.
 Please note that declaring Nursing requires permission of the Nursing department and Art, Music and Music Education have specific portfolio requirements for admission.
 Also note that education and pre-professional programs cannot be declared as majors.
 A listing of available majors is found here.

 If you have questions about using e-Reg, click here for instructions.
-If you find that the instructions don't answer your questions, give the Registrar's Office a call at (607) 431-4460 between 3 pm and 7pm during the registration period.
+If you find that the instructions don't answer your questions, give the Registrar's Office a call at (607) 431-4460 between 9 am and 3 pm during the registration period.

 Pre-professional programs and the education program are not majors at Hartwick.
 Thus, these cannot be declared as majors.
 If you're interested in a pre-professional program or in education certification, please read about your options by clicking here.